ThrowTheSwitch/CMock/docs/CMock_Summary.md

   Parameters must match *both* `:array_size_type` and `:array_size_name` (and must come right after a pointer parameter) to be treated as an array size.

-  Once you've told it how to recognize your arrays, CMock will give you _Expect calls that work more like _ExpectWithArray, and compare an array of objects rather than just a single object.
+  Once you've told it how to recognize your arrays, CMock will give you `_Expect` calls that work more like `_ExpectWithArray`, and compare an array of objects rather than just a single object.

   For example, if you write the following, CMock will check that GoBananas is